Read Time

 Why does the warning about multiple H1 tags appear?

-When you run an SEO analysis after creating a page with Framer, you may receive a warning message saying, 'There are multiple H1 tags.'
-This message appears because Framer duplicates the same elements in different locations to implement responsive web design.
+After creating a page with Framer and running an SEO analysis tool, you may sometimes receive a warning message that says, 'There are multiple H1 tags.'
+This message appears because Framer replicates the same element in multiple locations to implement responsive web design.

-For example, to show the same title in different positions on desktop and mobile, H1 elements are placed redundantly.
-Although HTML might have multiple H1 tags, only one title is displayed on the actual screen, so it doesn't significantly affect SEO.
+For instance, in order to display the same title differently for desktop and mobile environments, H1 elements are duplicated and placed in distinct locations.
+CSS media queries then hide or display elements conditionally, resulting in multiple H1 tags in the HTML code.
+However, only one title is exposed on the actual screen, so it does not significantly impact SEO.

 대시보드에 떠있는 H1 글자로 H1이 표시되고 있는 상황을 나타냅니다.

-Google doesn't just look at HTML code; it actually renders the page using a tool called Headless Chromium browser.
-Simply put, it analyzes the page exactly as we see it in a browser.
-Google automatically ignores hidden elements (display: none, etc.), so hidden duplicate H1 tags don't affect search engine analysis.
+Google does more than just look at the HTML code; it uses a tool called Headless Chromium browser to render the page.
+Simply put, it analyzes the page exactly as it appears in the browser.
+Google automatically ignores hidden elements (such as those set to display: none), so hidden, duplicated H1 tags do not affect search engine analysis.

 Is it okay to ignore SEO tool warnings?

-Since SEO tools are not as sophisticated as Google, they perform a simple analysis based solely on HTML code.
-That's why you might get warnings about multiple H1 tags.
-However, these warnings differ from Google's actual page evaluation methods, so if you understand Framer's design intent, you can safely ignore them.
+SEO tools are not as sophisticated as Google, so they analyze only the HTML code, possibly issuing a warning for multiple H1 tags.
+However, this warning is different from Google's actual page evaluation method, so if you understand Framer's design intent, you can safely ignore it.

-If the warning bothers you, try the methods below.
+If the warning bothers you, consider the methods below.

-• Use a different tag (h2, h3, etc.) instead of H1 for the same text, and just adjust the style
+• Use different tags (h2, h3, etc.) instead of H1 for the same text and adjust the style.

-1. Click the Assets tab at the top left of the Framer editing screen (or find the “Code” item on the top right + button)
+1. Click the Assets tab in the upper left corner of the Framer editor screen (or find the “Code” item via the + button in the upper right)

-2. Click the Code item near the bottom
+2. Click the Code item at the bottom

 3. Select New Code Component